A Blooming Hill Vineyard

 2014 Chardonnay – Un-oaked!
 Pink Grapefruit with good body and a lovely nose.

-2014 Blush ROSEY – All of our Blushes have a beautiful color, enough sweetness to bring a smile to your lips yet dry enough for the most sophisticated palate.
+2016 Blush ECIPSE – All of our Blushes have a beautiful color, enough sweetness to bring a smile to your lips yet dry enough for the most sophisticated palate.

 2011 Pinot Noir –So smooth.
 Fruit forward and a very long finish.
-This is our newest STAR with a Double Gold in the Oregon Wine Awards, a Gold in the Northwest Food and Wine Festival, another Gold in the Pacific Northwest Invitational; and two Silvers – the American Wine Society and the Pinot Noir Shootout in Sonoma!
+This is one of our STARs with a Double Gold in the Oregon Wine Awards, a Gold in the Northwest Food and Wine Festival, another Gold in the Pacific Northwest Invitational; and two Silvers – the American Wine Society and the Pinot Noir Shootout in Sonoma!

 2012 Pinot Noir – Bold, rich raspberry, tobacco.
 Very smooth.
 The 2012 Pinot Noir won a Silver medal in the New York International Wine Competition.
 We are very pleased as we believe this is an excellent wine.
 Over 1000 wines were tasted and less than 30% won medals.
 There were fourteen Pinot Noirs that won a Silver (none won Gold) and we were one of four from Oregon.